 State Cooperative Extension Services offer health and safety education resources for farm families.
-Contact your county extension office for more information.
-For the phone number, look under the county office section of the government pages in your phone book.
+Contact your county Extension office for more information.
+You can find a listing of every county Extension office in the U.S. at www.nifa.usda.gov/extension.